DiscoSG: Towards Discourse-Level Text Scene Graph Parsing through Iterative Graph Refinement: Experiments

+However, discourse-level supervision alone is insufficient: robust performance across graph complexities requires either higher-capacity PLMs of the right architecture \emph{with} fine-tuning, or specialised procedures such as our iterative refinement.
+For example, within encoder-decoder models, scaling with fine-tuning yields the largest improvements, whereas naive end-to-end fine-tuning of small PLMs generalises poorly and is sensitive to graph complexity: \DiscoSGTFive{}-base (0.25B) and -large (0.78B) score 52.7 and 69.4 on Random but drop to 38.4 and 53.0 on Length, respectively.
+Decoder-only fine-tuned PLMs also underperform on Length unless scaled to \GPTFour{}-level sizes. \DiscoSGQwen{} at 0.5B, 1.5B, and 7B yields SPICE scores of 48.5, 51.6, and 47.3, each below the 52.7 baseline on Length split.

-\textbf{\DiscoSGRefiner{} offers the best performance-resource trade-off.} \DiscoSGRefiner{} models of all sizes outperform all other baselines, including those requiring vastly more computational resources ($\geq$70B vs. our max 3.25B parameters), with the sole exception of \DiscoSGGPT{}.
-Nevertheless, \DiscoSGRefinerLarge{} scores just 6.9 SPICE and 1.3 BSSPICE points below \DiscoSGGPT{} while being 50$\times$ faster, and our base version achieves an 86$\times$ speedup.
-Beyond speed advantages, our approach offers significant cost benefits: running \DiscoSGGPT{} on \DetailCaps{}~\cite{dong2024benchmarking} would cost approximately 25 USD in API fees, whereas all versions of our approach execute locally on a single RTX 4090, eliminating per-call charges and network latency.
-Additionally, \DiscoSGGPT{} cannot be released due to licensing restrictions, while our models are fully open-source and freely deployable.
+\textbf{\DiscoSGRefiner{} achieves the best balance of performance, generalisation, and cost.} \DiscoSGRefiner{} models of all sizes outperform all other baselines on \textit{Length}, including those requiring vastly more computational resources ($\geq$70B vs. our \textbf{max 3.25B} parameters), except for \DiscoSGGPT{}.
+Nevertheless, \DiscoSGRefinerLarge{} scores around 7 SPICE and 1.2 BSSPICE points below \DiscoSGGPT{} on both splits while being \textbf{50$\times$} faster, and our base version achieves an \textbf{86$\times$} speedup.
+Beyond speed, our approach offers significant cost benefits: running \DiscoSGGPT{} on image captioning benchmarks \DetailCaps{}~\cite{dong2024benchmarking} and \CapArena{}~\cite{cheng2025caparena} would cost an estimated \textbf{\$25-150} in API fees, whereas all versions of our approach can execute locally on a single RTX 4090, eliminating API costs and network latency. \DiscoSGGPT{} cannot be released due to licensing restrictions, while our models are open-source.
+Compared to similar-cost methods like \DiscoSGTFive{} variants, our approach demonstrates superior generalisation: \DiscoSGTFive{} models perform well on Random but suffer degradation on Length (11-16 SPICE point drops).
+In contrast, our models maintain high performance (64 to 68 SPICE) across both test splits.

 \textbf{Cross-sentence coreference resolution is the least difficult among the discourse parsing challenges.} \Cref{tab:error_rate_gpt} highlights clear differences across error types in parser outputs.
 Parsers achieve the lowest error rates regarding linking entities across sentences, ranging from 28\% to 61\%.
 In contrast, the other three categories prove far more difficult, with rates clustering around 80\% to 90\%.
 The small \DiscoSGTFiveBase{} model shows the highest errors in every category and even exceeds the sentence-level baseline, confirming that small PLMs require specialised designs for discourse tasks.
 Overall, existing methods identify coreferent entities reasonably well, yet still struggle to maintain relational consistency, recover implicit information, and preserve graph coherence.